dionoid/adaptive-cards-templating-py/README.md

-# AdaptiveCards Templating for Python
+# Adaptive Cards Templating for Python

 This library largely implements the JSON-to-JSON Adaptive Cards Template language for Python.
 It allows you to dynamically expand Adaptive Card templates using data and host-specific information.